-9.5 Cylinders shall be filled in an approved filling station only.
+9.5 Cylinders shall be filled in an approved filling station.

-9.6 Filling staff shall identify the cylinders from their light bruns wick green ground colour and golden yellow band and the symbol SO_2 (see IS 4379) punched on the cylinder before proceeding to fill them.
+9.6 Filling staff shall identify the cylinders from their light brunswick green ground colour and signal red colour of the band, and the methyl chloride symbol CH3Cl (see IS 4379) punched on the cylinder before proceeding to fill them.
 The colour coding shall be considered as secondary.